-Whenever the media dramatises what the future may hold in a cartoon or TV show, nine times out of ten it is characterised by flying cars, spaceships, and of course robots.
+Whenever the media dramatises what the future may hold in a cartoon or TV show, nine times out of ten it is characterised by flying cars, spaceships, and of course robotics.
 Robots and predictions of the future go hand in hand.
 Some would argue that this future is now!

 Progress within robotics from industrial to domestic use and application has already been made, leading to many technological breakthroughs and advancements.
 However as robots already exist and are integrated into everything from manufacturing processes to smart home IoT (internet of things) systems, what does the future hold for our robot buddies?